olimpiadi-informatica/oii-ranking/README.md

 The rendered video is stored at `./media/videos/slide/`.

-In `config.py` you can specify many other properties, including the array configuration for mentions (property `MENTION_ARRAY`).
+In `config.py` you can specify many other properties, including the subdivision in groups for medals (property `GROUPS_ARRAY`).
+If groups is `None`, no group summary picture is presented.
+Otherwise, each group should contain the number of columns, rows, and a scale factor.
+Mentions should have exactly one group, but the size of the group does not have to correspond to the number of mentions.

 #### Render overlays